 Urban Institute. (n.d.).
 Criminal Justice Expenditures: Police, Corrections, and Courts.
 Retrieved from Urban.org: https://www.urban.org/policy-centers/cross-center-initiatives/state-and-local- finance-initiative/state-and-local-backgrounders/criminal-justice-police-corrections-courts- expenditures

 Courts have been hearing cases about failure to intervene for years – as far back as 1972.
-All courts have ruled that officers have a duty to intervene when there is a violation of a person’s constitutional rights.
+All courts have ruled that police officers have a duty to intervene when there is a violation of a person’s constitutional rights.
 This includes during excessive or unnecessary application of force.

 There are various reasons people may not intervene when a fellow officer is acting out of conduct.
 Maybe they don’t know they should, or they freeze up.
 Sometimes there is a negative culture in the agency that prevents them – consciously or unconsciously – from reporting an incident or stopping the offense.

-The why, when, what, and how are all important to know when discussing an officer’s duty to intervene.
+The why, when, what, and how are all important to know when discussing an police officer’s duty to intervene.
 When training, we look at past examples of what went wrong, then adjust accordingly in order to avoid making the same mistakes.
 Instructors must also show examples where proper intervention took place in order to see how these applications can work in the real world.

 When you fail to intervene, it does not only affect the victim, it affects both legally and morally, plus the entire agency may be subject to distrust from the community.
 It goes against what is an officer’s code of conduct, as they joined the force to protect the community they serve.